We are proud to be an Advocate School for Picture News.

-The Subject Leader for SMSC is Mr S Walker.
+The Subject Leader for SMSC and British Values is Mrs H. Reed.

-We ensure that teachers of British Values have excellent subject knowledge, and leadership supports that acquisition of this for NQT and non-specialist teachers.
+We ensure that teachers of British Values have excellent subject knowledge, and leadership also supports the acquisition of this for ECT and non-specialist teachers.
 Subject matter is presented clearly, teachers carefully check learning and identify misconceptions, providing direct feedback.
 Teaching is designed to ensure children know more and remember more.

 Children will know more, remember more and understand more about British Values.
 This is evidenced through regular pupil voice, monitoring and looking at outcomes which are measured against our age-based progression grids.
 Children are to retain prior-learning and explicitly make connections between what they have previously learned and what they are currently learning.

 The impact and measure of this is to ensure that children at South Hiendley are equipped with skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.

 Spiritual Development relates to the quest for individual identity and the search for meaning and purpose in our existence.
 It is associated with a dimension of life which is not necessarily experienced through the physical senses, but has much to do with feelings and emotions, and attitudes and beliefs.
 Spiritual development is not solely linked to a particular doctrine or faith and is therefore accessible to everyone.
 All areas of the curriculum should contribute to a pupils’ spiritual development.

 Moral Development is concerned with fundamental decisions about how we should behave and act and the reasons for such behaviour and decisions.
 It relates to the child’s developing understanding of what is ‘right’, ‘wrong’ and ‘fair’.
 Moral development in school tries to build upon the child’s experience in the home, accepting that there might be different approaches between home and school